nylo-core/nylo.dev/resources/docs/7.x/en/collection-view.md

 ## Updating the State

-You can update or reset a CollectionView by giving it a `stateName`:
+You can update a CollectionView programmatically by giving it a `stateName` and calling `CollectionView.stateActions()`:

 ``` dart
 CollectionView<Todo>(